vitejs/vite/docs/guide/features.md

 If the project contains valid PostCSS config (any format supported by [postcss-load-config](https://github.com/postcss/postcss-load-config), e.g. `postcss.config.js`), it will be automatically applied to all imported CSS.

+Note that CSS minification will run after PostCSS and will use [`build.cssTarget`](/config/build-options.md#build-csstarget) option.

 ### CSS Modules

 Any CSS file ending with `.module.css` is considered a [CSS modules file](https://github.com/css-modules/css-modules).
 Importing such a file will return the corresponding module object: